MichaelHatherly/BundledWebResources.jl/README.md

-Experimental support for bundling web resources is provided via the `bun` command-line tool which is provided via the Julia artifacts system and does not need to be installed manually. **Note that `bun` does not currently support Windows.** The `BundledWebResources.bun` function will throw an error on that platform currently.
+Experimental support for bundling web resources is provided via the `bun` command-line tool which is provided via the Julia artifacts system and does not need to be installed manually.
+The `BundledWebResources.bun` function will throw an error on that platform currently.

 A `watch` function is provided that can register a callback function to be run each time the `bun build` rebuilds the bundled files.
 This can be used to